John William Henry Eyre

-Prof John William Henry Eyre FRSE (1869–1944) was a British bacteriologist and ophthalmologist, specialising in the bacteriology of the eye.
+John William Henry Eyre (18 July 1869 – 17 February 1944) was a British bacteriologist and ophthalmologist, specialising in the bacteriology of the eye.

 Life

 He was born in London on 18 July 1869 the son of John Eyre.
 He was educated privately and at Whitgift School in London.
-In 1889 he entered Guy’s Hospital Medical School which linked to a Diploma at the University of Durham graduating MB in 1893, followed by a course in Public Health at Cambridge University.
+In 1889 he entered Guy's Hospital Medical School which linked to a Diploma at the University of Durham graduating MB in 1893, followed by a course in Public Health at Cambridge University.